WildernessLabs/Documentation/docs/Meadow/Getting_Started/Assemble_Meadow/index.md

 ### Step 3 - Place breadboard and Meadow to the base board

 Meadow has battery connector on the right side of the device.
-For this reason, you have to place the breadboard to the left and Meadow to right on the wooden base.
-Make sure your breadboard is in the right orientation, and the four holes on the wooden boards are on the right side.
+For this reason, you have to place the breadboard on the left and Meadow on the ride side of the protoboard.
+Make sure the breadboard is in the right orientation, and the four holes on the wooden board are on the right side.

 ![Primary USB port](./MeadowDev_Places.jpg)